 Gorgeous topography, temperate weather, and a bike-loving populous help make Santa Monica an ideal destination for two-wheeled adventure.
 Whether you favor a leisurely beach cruise, a scenic road ride, or an epic patch of singletrack, the area’s diverse trails, roads, and tours deliver.
-Navigating the city by bike is also a breeze thanks to bright green bike lanes that help protect cyclists and Breeze Bike Share program, which offers both advance online and on-the-spot rental options.
+Navigating the city by bike is also a breeze thanks to bright green bike lanes that help protect cyclists.
 By Elizabeth Jenkins

 Pedal… or Not Electric Bicycle Tours